 SNHU's MBA in IT Management is one of the most affordable MBAs in the nation and can be completed in just over a year.
 The advanced degree program offers you a unique competitive advantage: knowledge of the latest technology and enhanced analytical and financial skills.
 Your solid business management and technology background positions you for a high-level career in IT management, digital commerce, e-business and telecommunications.

 The MBA in information technology online program enables you to conceive of and execute technological planning at the business and organizational levels.
 The curriculum gives you the background you need to make critical business and technical decisions in a competitive environment.
-Classes are taught by seasoned IT and business professionals who stay current on what's applicable in today's business world.
-Throughout the program, you'll learn how to:
+Additionally, you'll be able to convey the sudden and sometimes complex technological changes and implementation plans to upper-level management - a critical role that helps them fully understand the issues so you can get to work expediting solutions.

 As a private, nonprofit university, SNHU has one mission- to help you see yourself succeed.
 The benefits of earning your MBA in information technology online at SNHU include:

-With the growing demand for more business professionals with IT expertise, graduates of the MBA in information technology online program will be prepared for a variety of employment opportunities.
-You can pursue a career as a systems software manager, systems analyst, business analyst, data processing manager, director of information technology or chief information officer, to name a few.
+With the growing demand for more business professionals with IT expertise, graduates of the MBA in information technology online program will be prepared for a variety of employment opportunities including:

-The Bureau of Labor Statistics projects that many IT careers will grow through 2022, including systems analyst (25 percent), software developer (22 percent), web developer (20 percent) and information systems manager (15 percent).
+The U.S. Bureau of Labor Statistics projects that many IT careers will grow through 2026, including systems analyst (9 percent), software developer (24 percent), web developer (13 percent) and information systems manager (12 percent)*

 The MBA in Information Technology Management program consists of nine MBA core courses and three IT management-specific courses.
 Those with non-business academic backgrounds may be required to take foundation courses.